Skip to content

 • Software dispatch.
 The QMK keymap (GWP-407) gains an L2 layer + tri-layer + the EQ→is authoring binding.
 The Linux HID → nOSh keycode path is unchanged (same KN86_KEY_* codes; only secondary glyph dispatch changes).
 No FFI or runtime change.

 • Cost accepted.
-Six ASCII glyphs move from a one-hold printed shift to a two-hold unprinted layer.
-They are not KEC-load-bearing and remain reachable (L2 in any scope; the T9 cycle in literal entry).
+Six Five (per Amendment 2026-07-10 — ! returned to the printed shift) ASCII glyphs move from a one-hold printed shift to a two-hold unprinted layer.
+None of them is KEC-required except %, whose L2 residence is deliberate (§4); all remain reachable (L2 in any scope; the T9 cycle in literal entry).
 Acceptable.

 • The deck can finally type idiomatic KEC Lisp.
 The two hard blockers (<, ?) and the three soft gaps (=, >, ') are all printed and ≤1 hold.